davidegritti/davidegritti.github.io/_pages/about.md

 I'm a PhD candidate at the School of Social Sciences, University of Trento, and a member of the Center for Social Inequality Studies [(CSIS)](https://r.unitn.it/en/soc/csis).

-I work on topics related to life course, social inequality and family sociology research.
+I work on topics broadly related to life course, social inequality and family.
-Currently, my main interest is in the intersection between demographic dynamics and wealth accumulation and transfer.
+Currently, my main interest is in the intersection between demographic and wealth accumulation and transfer dynamics.

 I have a broad interest in quantitative methods, especially in longitudinal data analysis.